KrzysztofKapica/DataAnonymizerMongoDB/README.md

 - Node.js v18.20.2, or higher
 - MongoDB - I used Docker for it
 - Install REACT library in directory of the application
-- Upload this repository
+- Download this repository

-Structure of the aplication should look like this:
+Structure of the application should look like this:
 ```bash
 DataAnonymizerMongoDB
 |-----image-server